 Make the Filling and Crumble

-- Prepare the pumpkin pie filling.
+• Prepare the pumpkin pie filling.
 In a large mixing bowl, add 1 (15-ounce) can pumpkin puree, 3 eggs, 1/4 cup honey, 3 tablespoons sugar, and 1/4 cup milk.
 Season with 1 teaspoon vanilla extract and cinnamon, 1/2 teaspoon ground ginger, allspice, and nutmeg, and a small pinch of kosher salt.
-Whisk to combine.
+Whisk to combine. baklava pumpkin pie filling in a mixing bowl.

 Assemble

-- Assemble the phyllo crust.
+• Assemble the phyllo crust.
 Lay 2 sheets of phyllo on the bottom of the pan, pushing it into the edges (there should be extra slack hanging over the sides).
 Brush the top sheet with extra virgin olive oil, then rotate the pan and lay another 2 sheets on top.
 Brush once more and continue rotating and layering until you’ve used about 3/4 of the phyllo.
-The phyllo should cover the pan all around with slack hanging over the sides.
+The phyllo should cover the pan all around with slack hanging over the sides. layers of phyllo dough placed on the bottom of a baking pan and brushed with olive oil.

-- Add the walnut crumble.
+• Add the walnut crumble.
 Brush the final sheet with olive oil, then sprinkle about 3/4 of the walnut mixture to cover the bottom of the pan.
-Keep the remaining phyllo sheets covered for now.
+Keep the remaining phyllo sheets covered for now. layers of phyllo dough placed on the bottom of a baking pan, brushed with olive oil and topped with a layer of the walnut crumble.

 Bake and Cool